eXascaleInfolab/SCD/README.md

 [Put Three and Three Together: Triangle-Driven Community Detection.](http://dl.acm.org/citation.cfm?id=2775108) Arnau Prat-Prez, David Dominguez-Sal, Josep-M. Brunat, Josep-Lluis Larriba Pey - TKDD.

+> This is a slightly refactored version of the original SCD extended with the I/O formats to be natively applicable for the [Clubmark](https://github.com/eXascaleInfolab/clubmark) clustering benchmark.
+Extended by Artem Lutov <artem@exascale.info>

 Compile
 ===